 Over 50 & looking to build muscle?
 Awesome, me too.

-This article features 9 of the best dumbbell exercises for older folk who are interested in increasing their strength & building some muscle from top to bottom.
+This article features 9 of the best dumbbell exercises for anyone over 50** who wants to improve their strength & build some muscle from top to bottom.

 Instructional videos & a couple of sample workout routines I put together are included too.

 Dumbbell Bent-Over Row